dustproject/dust/docs/pages/apps/index.md

 # Introduction

-The Dust client supports embedded apps - web apps that integrate directly into the game client UI and interact with in-game objects and physics.
+The DUST client supports embedded apps - web apps that integrate directly into the game client UI and interact with in-game objects and physics.
 Apps let developers build on top of the world and extend the game client with custom functionality like shops and marketplaces.

-A Dust app is:
+A DUST app is:

 - A web app hosted at a URL
 - Described by a JSON manifest ([schema](https://raw.githubusercontent.com/dustproject/dust/refs/heads/main/packages/dustkit/json-schemas/app-config.json))